Pennsieve/packer/README.md

 Requirement: vagrant

-To test a buid script, update the `Vagrantfile` to point to the script you want to test.
+To test a build script, update the `Vagrantfile` to point to the script you want to test.
 The following example will test a Jenkins build:

 ```
 ...